rustlluk/pyCub/README.md

 1. Install dependencies
    - use Docker
       - see [Docker](#docker) section
-   - or install python3 and `pip3 install pybullet numpy scipy open3d`
+   - or install python3 (3.8 and higher; tested in 3.11) and `python3 -m pip install pybullet numpy scipy open3d`
+     - open3d 0.16.0 and higher is required
+       - you may need to upgrade pip first: `python3 -m pip install --upgrade pip`
 2. Pull this repository
 3. try run some example, e.g., `python3 PATH_TO_THE_REPOSITORY/icub_pybullet/examples/push_the_ball_cartesian.py`
+4. (optional, but recommended) add `export PYTHONPATH=$PYTHONPATH:PATH_TO_THE_REPOSITORY/icub_pybullet` to your `~/.bashrc` file
+   - this will allow you to run scripts from any location

 ## Examples
 - [push_the_ball_pure_joints.py](icub_pybullet/examples/push_the_ball_pure_joints.py) contains an example that